renz45/table_me/README.markdown

 end
 ```

 There is also a color highlighting helper called `highlight_cell`.
-So lets say that you want to have a visual que for if a user is an admin:
+So lets say that you want to have a visual cue for if a user is an admin:

 ![highlight colors](http://cl.ly/3U031f1X1N0I45011K0W/Screen%20Shot%202012-02-23%20at%208.27.31%20AM.png)